By Dusty Weis, AEM Strategic Communications Manager

 AEM’s next Thinking Forward conference is set for June 6, 2017 in Wichita, KS at Textron Aviation.
 Learn from experts in the Co-Creation movement, discuss the importance of working with customers to create streamlined innovation that fosters a better customer experience and produces a mutually-valued outcome, and learn about cutting edge workforce best practices.
 Learn more.

-Dusty Weis is AEM’s strategic communications manager, covering the impact that new and emerging technologies will have on the construction, agriculture and manufacturing sectors.
-Email him at email@example.com or follow him on Twitter @dustyweis.
+Dusty Weis is AEM’s strategic communications manager, covering the impact that new and emerging trends and technologies will have on the construction, agriculture and manufacturing sectors.
+Email him at firstname.lastname@example.org or follow him on Twitter @dustyweis.